 At the onset of the Syrian emergency, refugees fled Syria through Lebanon’s northern borders, settling first in Akkar, where relief efforts were initially focused.

 Many refugees continued further south to arrive in the northern capital of Tripoli where they dispersed into its five adjacent districts (Batroun, Bcharre, Koura, Minnieh-Dennieh and Zgharta – referred to as T5).

 As of 31 August 2020, there are 236,736 registered Syrian refugees, 130,709 of them reside in T5 while the remaining 106,027 refugees reside in the Akkar Governorate.
 The majority of refugees live in very challenging urban and semi-urban contexts with a fewer percentage residing in informal settlements.

 UNHCR’s offices in Tripoli and Qobayat work with more than 50 operational partners, and have agreements with 8 partners that implement projects.
-The North Sub-Office has also a network of around 200 outreach volunteers, some of whom are specialized in health, education, and child protection.
+The Northern Lebanon Sub-Office has also a network of around 200 outreach volunteers, some of whom are specialized in health, education, and child protection.